rwohleb/dns-delegation-checker/README.md

 - `domain`: Target domain to test (required)
 - `--export`: Export results to JSON file
 - `--explain`: Provide detailed explanations of issues
+- `--no-dynamic-roots`: Use hardcoded root servers instead of dynamic fetching
 - `--verbose`: Enable verbose output

 ## How It Works